cbergoon/stitchdb/README.md

 are currently employed to mitigate those challenges.
 Hopefully, others will find this project useful if not for use in a project, then to learn something from.

+All contributions, ideas, and criticisms are welcome.

+###Coming Soon
+* StitchQL: A Query Language for StitchDB
+  * Interpreted Language of Some Sort
+  * Verb-like Syntax Tailored to Geo/Time Use Case
+* StitchServer: An HTTP API Around Stitch DB With Management System
+  * DB Viewer/Editor
+  * Users/Authentication
+  * Performance Monitor/System Info
+  * R-Tree Viewer
+* Built in Time Series Support

 ### Goals
 StitchDB was born out of a need to replace a legacy timeseries/geolocation package with a more robust real-time solution that could stand alone as a separate service with little work.
 It needed to have separation of data or buckets, searchable